How to Run Your Own Instagram Audit: 8 Steps to Building a Better Profile

 And remember: as with all things social media, it’s important to keep it simple.
 The more difficult you make it for people to grasp what your business does, the less likely they’ll be to tap “follow.”

-Finally, you should take some time to review your website link!
-Because Instagram only gives you users one clickable link, which is the link in your bio, it’s a very important piece of real estate.
-Take a look at the your current link and ask: is your destination URL effective and up-to-date?
+You should also take some time to review your website link!
+Because Instagram only gives users one clickable link, which is the link in your bio, it’s a very important piece of real estate.
+Take a look at your current link and ask: is your destination URL effective and up-to-date?